dertilo/sqlalchemistic/README.md

 * mysql: 17 secs
 * sqlite: 4.9 secs

 -> postgres is a fat elephant!

+### semantic scholar to postgres
+* 1 processes speed = ~4700 rows/sec
+* 10 processes speed = ~36500 rows/sec

+    with 0 processes inserted 1000010 rows in 210.64 secs with speed of 4747.49 rows/sec
+    with 10 processes inserted 1000010 rows in 27.38 secs with speed of 36524.30 rows/sec